 We, as committee members, rely on the voices of the people through testifying at public hearings and/or submitted written statements to understand both sides of the issues presented in a bill before us.
 Your opinions matter and are extremely important.
 The testimonies left with us are reviewed and taken into consideration during sessions we hold after a public hearing.
 Many times valid information brought to us is used or referenced to during a floor debate or statement presented to the full house when a bill is being voted on.

 After the Hearing

 A simple thank you can be memorable to lawmakers who hear often from dissatisfied people.
-If you know a group of supporters or are connected to a local grassroots organization, consider gathering together for a note-writing party if that is possible.
-It’s a fun way to follow up.
+If you know a group of supporters or are connected to a local grassroots organization, consider gathering for a note-writing party.
+It is a fun way to follow up.

 Thank-you note example:

-I attended the public hearing for [BILL NUMBER], [BILL TITLE], on [DATE] and submitted testimony to the [NAME OF COMMITTEE] Committee.
-Thank you for the opportunity to share my testimony in of the bill.
+I attended the public hearing for [bill number and title] on [date] and submitted testimony to the committee.
+Thank you for the opportunity to share my story [ex: about my husband, Jack] in support of [bill title and number].
 It means everything to know you will fairly consider my input on this important issue.
-[Add a sentence about why you want the law to pass or ask the committee to vote for it].
+[Add a sentence about why you want the law to pass or ask the committee to vote a certain way].

 Examples of Effective Legislative Testimony